 The cubic polynomial models for the baseline and revised control laws involve approximations due to neglecting three aircraft states and due to the polynomial least-squares fits.
 It is important to determine if the cubic polynomial models are sufficiently accurate.
-This section compares the polynomial closed-loop models with closed-loop models constructed with the original nine-state nonlinear model [Eq.
-(11)].
-The term "original model" will refer to the closed-loop models constructed with the nine-state nonlinear model.
-Numerical tools do not exist to rigorously perform this comparison and hence the validation performed in this section relies where $M(x_6) = (I_l + J(x_6)D_c)$. l denotes the number of measurements in y.
+This section compares the polynomial closed-loop models with closed-loop models constructed with the original nine-state nonlinear model (Equation (11)).
+The term "original model" will refer to the closed loop models constructed with the nine-state nonlinear model.
+Numerical tools do not exist to rigorously perform this comparison and hence the validation performed in this section relies on heuristic procedures.
+However, the validation provides some confidence that the polynomial model provides, for engineering purposes, a sufficiently accurate approximation.